 Getting your stuff fixed instead of throwing it away is good for the environment as well as for your bank balance.
 So why is this craft dying out in America?

+Of course, not everybody is letting the repair industry die out just yet.
+You can still get Servo Motor Repair services from dedicated reapir companies that can make your motor seem as good as new.
 If there is one piece of electronic equipment in our house that every member of the family equally enjoys, it is our stereo.
 Listening to music and radio is one of our greatest pleasures.
 Bob and I purchased it shortly after we got married with gift money we’d received.
 We chose carefully, selecting a system that had been manufactured in this country, one we felt would last us for the next fifty years.

 It lasted ten.
 Soon, little buttons stopped working, then a few speaker wires shorted out.
 This past year, we decided to get it fixed.
 We contacted the manufacturer.

 “Those systems can’t be repaired any longer,” the company representative informed me.
 But lucky for Bob and me, the company, keen on seeming “green,” has a buy-back program for their old electronic products.
 They’d take my stereo away, and in exchange, they’d award me a $500 credit toward a new stereo system.
 I asked if the new ones were still manufactured here.
 The representative faltered, “Well, no….”